-When it comes to decorating a floor space, you can’t go wrong with tiles.
+When it comes to decorating a wall or floor space, you can’t go wrong with tiles.
 They’re sturdy, long-lasting, and easy to install.
-They also wipe clean, if your clumsy, drunken friend happens to kick over a glass of red wine.
-However, as robust as floor tiles are, like with anything, if they’re being constantly trodden up, or if dining chairs are constantly being dragged over them, you may experience the occasional chip or scratch.
+However, as robust as floor tiles are, like with anything, if they’re being constantly trodden up, or if dining chairs are constantly being dragged over them, you may experience the occasional chip, scratch or crack.
 If you do, don’t panic – we’re here to help!
-The guides below will help you get your floor tiles looking fighting fit again!
+The guides below will help you get your wall and floor tiles looking fighting fit again!

-1) Small chips and scratches
+1) How to fix small chips and scratches

-The most common problem with floor tiles is small chips, which can occur around the edges.
-They appear more visible on darker tiles, ans they expose the lighter ceramic or porcelain underneath.
-There’s a simple trick for covering up tile chips – and, if you’re a woman, it’s probably sitting in your drawer right now.
-Nail varnish!
 Simply find a matching shade (or mix two colours together to find the right hue) and then paint it onto the chip!
 As time goes by, the nail varnish may darken.
 If this is the case, simply apply a little nail varnish remover, and re-apply the original mix.
 This tip also applies for scratches!

-2) Larger chips or holes
+2) How to fix larger chips or holes

 If you’ve really been giving your floor tiles a battering, and they’ve accumulated larger chips that can’t be fixed with nail varnish, then you’re going to need to up your solution.
 You can buy ceramic filler online.
 It’s similar to plasticine, and dries completely solid.
 It comes in a variety of different colours.
-Simply mix two shades together until you have a matching colour, and then work it into the chip or hole, and leave it to set.
-However, depending on the tile, it may be cheaper to replace the whole thing, according to the guidelines below.

-3) Broken or cracked tile
+3) How to fix a broken or cracked tile

 If the breakage goes beyond the cosmetic appearance of the tile – if the whole piece has actually broken in two – then your best option is to replace it.
 We do suggest ordering 10% more than you need to allow for cut pieces and spares.
 So hopefully, you’ll have some spares sitting out in the shed.
 If you don’t, however, then Walls and Floors are your best bet for finding a match – with more than 6,000 tile designs in stock.
-You can either order one full-size sample tile or a whole square metre, if you’d like to be on the safe side and have plenty of spares for future usage.
-Once you have your replacement tile, score around the broken tile with a chisel, and prize up the broken pieces.
-Scrape away any residue left beneath the tile, apply fresh adhesive, and sink the new tile into the hole, before grouting the joints with a matching tile grout.

 If your grout has worn thin around a particular tile, and it feels loose as you step across it, then you need to reapply both adhesive and grout.
 Using a chisel, prize the tile up.
 Work loose as much grout and adhesive from the edges and underside of the tile as you can – as well as any residue left on the flooring.
 Re-apply adhesive to the back of the tile, and set it back in place.
 Replace the grout joint around the edges of the tile.